metacpan/metacpan-cpan-extracted/distros/P/Promise-Me/README.md

             # A last then may be added after finally
         };

-        # You can share data among processes for those systems that support IPC::SysV
+        # You can share data among processes for all systems, including Windows
         my $data : shared = {};
         my( $name, %attributes, @options );
         share( $name, %attributes, @options );